Update: The credit card offer in this post is no longer available. Check our credit card page for the latest offers.

 5 Tricks to Save Money on Travel

-If possible, consider flying out of another airports.
+If possible, consider flying out of other airports.
 If you live in Los Angeles, you can fly from LAX, John Wayne, Burbank, Ontario, Long Beach, San Diego, even Santa Barbara.

 2) Travel Someplace Else

 Your heart might be set on seeing the Eiffel Tower in Paris, but if your budget is tight consider avoiding the tourist hot spots.

 Instead visit countries that are inexpensive such as Thailand, Vietnam, Bolivia, Portugal, and India.